• Assemblage

 The mirror in this piece is a standard rear-coated mirror, so there is a separation between the objects on the mirror and their reflections.
 Some of the pieces on the mirror are painted a different colour on the side that is facing the mirror so that the underside adds an extra element to the composition.
 In other works where I don’t want a separation between the objects and their reflections I use front-coated mirrors.

-• Anthropomorphic Sculpture from Tools
+• Anthropomorphic Assemblage from Tools

 contemporary sculpture from found objects